trustoverip/tswg-acdc-specification/spec/spec.md

 The SAID, `d` field value shall be the SAID of its enclosing block.
 A transaction event's SAID enables a verifiable globally unique reference to that event.

 ##### UUID, `u` field
 The UUID, `u` field value shall be a cryptographic strength salty-nonce with approximately 128 bits of entropy.
-The UUID, `u` field means that the block's SAID, `d` field value provides a secure cryptographic digest of the contents of the block [@Hash].
-An adversary, when given both the block's SAID and knowledge of all possible state values, cannot discover the actual state in a computationally feasible manner, such as a rainbow table attack [@RB][@DRB].
+The UUID, `u` field means that the block's SAID, `d` field value provides a secure cryptographic digest of the contents of the block [[ref: Hash]].
+An adversary, when given both the block's SAID and knowledge of all possible state values, cannot discover the actual state in a computationally feasible manner, such as a rainbow table attack [[ref: RB]] [[ref: DRB]].
 Therefore, the block's UUID, `u` field securely blinds the contents of the block via its SAID, `d` field notwithstanding knowledge of both the block's structure, possible state values, and SAID.
 Moreover, a cryptographic commitment to that block's SAID, `d` field does not provide a fixed point of correlation to the block's state unless and until there has been a disclosure of that state.

 ##### Issuer, `i` field